 Paul has a deep knowledge of the national VET system and its evolution and an excellent understanding of the strategic, technical and stakeholder engagement challenges involved in developing training packages and associated national training products.

-Nick, through his extensive work relating to licensing and regulation, has an excellent understanding of the licencing and regulatory implications for training package development and the need to ensure robust stakeholder engagement of industry regulators.
+Nick has an excellent understanding of the licensing and regulatory implications for training package development and the need to ensure robust stakeholder engagement of industry regulators through his extensive work relating to licensing and regulation.
 He has been involved in a number of national projects that have sought to improve the interface between the national VET system and industry regulators – this included co-authoring the seminal report ‘A Licence to Skill’ for ANTA that resulted in a range of changes to how industry regulators were involved in training package review and development.

 Nick has also been involved in a range of national projects that has provided him with a sound understanding of a range of industry sectors.
 This included advising a Council of Australian Government’s (COAG) Skills Recognition Steering Committee and Skills Recognition Taskforce on a major COAG initiative to achieve full and effective mutual recognition of occupational licenses.
 Nick has also advised the COAG National Licensing Steering Committee and National Licensing Taskforce on the establishment of a National Occupational Licensing System (NOLS).